idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/ates.md

 where $h$ denotes enthalpy and $T$ temperature.
 The subscript "p" indicates "produced" (retrieved from the aquifer), "amb" indicates "ambient", and "i" indicates "injected".
 For instance, if the ambient aquifer temperature is $T_{\mathrm{amb}} = 20^{\circ}$C, the injection temperature is $T_{i} = 150^{\circ}$C and $R=0.9$, then the average produced temperature is $\overline{T}_{\mathrm{p}} \approx 137^{\circ}$C.

 $R$ has been measured at ATES sites, and estimated using numerical modelling.
-Numerical models can provide accurate estimates of $R$ as a function of operational parameters, such as the injection temperature and rate, and aquifer parameters such as the permeability, depth.
+Numerical models can provide accurate estimates of $R$ as a function of operational parameters, such as the injection temperature and rate, and aquifer parameters such as the permeability, thickness and depth.
 Such estimates are useful for rapid screening of potential ATES sites, indicating which sites might or might not be viable.

 The purpose of this page is to describe a MOOSE model of an ATES system, with the goal of predicting $R$, and present a few results.
 For significantly more background discussion, discussion of the modelling approach and results, the reader is referred to [!citet](sheldon2021).

 ## Model setup

+The model simulates an ATES system comprising a single injection-production well penetrating a horizontal aquifer 20 m thick.
+Five injection-production cycles are simulated, with each cycle comprising 91 days each of injection, storage, production and rest.
+The injection temperature is 90$^{\circ}\mathrm{C}$, and the injected fluid mass is 10$^8\,$kg.

-A single-well ATES system with radial symmetry is explored here, in which hot water is injected and produced from the same well.
-Hence, this may be simulated using "RZ" coordinates:
+The single-well system has radial symmetry, hence it may be simulated using "RZ" coordinates:

 !listing modules/porous_flow/examples/ates/ates.i block=Problem